zuplo/docs/docs/articles/background-loader.md

   return data;
 };

-// create an instance of the component at the module level
+// Create an instance of the component at the module level
+// Here with a cache expiry of 60s
+//
-// here with a cache expiry of 60s. const bg = new BackgroundLoader(loaderFunction, {
+const bg = new BackgroundLoader(loaderFunction, {
   ttlSeconds: 60,
+  loaderTimeoutSeconds: 10,
 });

 export default async function (request: ZuploRequest, context: ZuploContext) {